Skip to content

 To simplify and minimize Nix build time, we use stateful multi-stage Docker Compose definition for each compose run.
 Each run is also attached to a Docker volume, which is shared across runs, so that we can cache Nix store across builds.

-You must manually clean up your Nix store cache volume.
+You must manually manage your Nix store cache volum for the compose.

 Docker Compose build service build-images